(No ratings)

 Heart valve problems can happen in any one of the the heart's four valves that keep blood flowing where it needs to go.
 Babies can be born with problems in their heart valves, or valves can be damaged by infections.
 The valves can stiffen and become less mobile, or they can stop closing properly and 'leak' when the heart beats.
 Valve problems can usually be repaired surgically.

-Dr. Neha Vinay Chandra, MD graduated from University of California, San Diego (UCSD), School of Medicine.
+Dr. Neha V. Chandra, MD graduated from University of California, San Diego (UCSD), School of Medicine.
 She completed residency at University of California, Los Angeles (UCLA) Affiliated Hospitals.
 She is certified by the Board Certification: Cardiovascular Disease and has a state license in California.

 Medical School: University of California, San Diego (UCSD), School of Medicine